scherenhaenden/CrossTypeExpressionConverter/docs/README.md

 * Order By Conversion: Support for key selector expressions for ordering.
 * Fluent Configuration API: A fluent interface for defining mappings.
 * Performance Caching: Internal caching of MemberInfo and type mapping details.
-* Attribute-Based Mapping: Define mappings via attributes on type members.
+* Attribute-Based Mapping (new in v0.5.0): Define mappings via attributes on type members.
 * Roslyn Analyzer: For compile-time diagnostics of potential mapping issues.

 ---